 Lee Matheson joined Ewing Morris & Co.
 Investment Partners in May 2017.
-Prior to joining Ewing Morris he was a principal of Broadview Capital Management Inc. He has been a security analyst since 2002 working at a number of investment firms including Cundill Investment Research, KJ Harrison & Partners and AIC Investment Services, as well as New York-based Pike Capital Management.
+Prior to joining Ewing Morris, he was a principal of Broadview Capital Management Inc. He has been a security analyst since 2002 working at a number of investment firms including Cundill Investment Research, KJ Harrison & Partners and AIC Investment Services, as well as New York-based Pike Capital Management.
 Lee holds the Canadian Investment Manager designation from the Canadian Securities Institute and became a CFA charterholder in 2009.
-Lee also serves on the Board of WesternOne (WEQ:TSX).
-He would be an Independent Director as defined in National Instrument 58-101 - Disclosure of Corporate Governance Practices
+Lee also serves on the Boards of Strad Inc. (TSX:SDY) and exactEarth Ltd. (TSX: XCT).
+He would be an Independent Director as defined in National Instrument 58-101 - Disclosure of Corporate Governance Practices.